-The new inreach and outreach plan will be developed and subsequently executed by the new Outreach Consultant with the assistance of the temporary help.
-Funding a consultant, temporary assistance, and supplies will not only produce more students but will also allow the SSS team to focus on advising and counseling students without the distraction of constant interruptions at the front desk.
-This new resource will allow our SSS team to increase advising and counseling at Schott Campus, and possibly add advising at the Wake Campus, or at other off-sites where instruction occurs.
-Please see above for details and components of the inreach / outreach plan which the new consultant will be responsible for executing.
+The new inreach and outreach plan will be developed and subsequently executed by the two temporary hourlies.
+Funding these positions along with necessary supplies will not only produce more students but will also allow the SSS team to focus on advising and counseling students without the distraction of constant interruptions at the front desk.
+These new resources will also allow our SSS team to increase advising, coaching and counseling hours at Schott Campus, and to add services at the Wake Campus and at other sites where instruction occurs.

+Please see above for details and components of the inreach / outreach plan.